zaproxy/zap-api-docs/source/includes/auth.md

 ### Login

 After registering the user, browse (proxied via ZAP) to the following URL ([http://localhost:8090/bodgeit/login.jsp](http://localhost:8090/bodgeit/login.jsp)), and log in to the application.
 When you log in to the application, the request will be added to the `History` tab in ZAP.
 Search for the POST request to the following URL: [http://localhost:8090/bodgeit/login.jsp](http://localhost:8090/bodgeit/login.jsp).
 Right-click on the post request, and select `Flag as Context -> Default Context : Form based Login Request` option.
 This will open the context authentication editor.
 You can notice it has auto-selected the form-based authentication, auto-filled the login URL, and the post data.
-Select the correct JSON attribute as the username and password in the dropdown and click Ok.
+Select the correct form parameter as the username and password in the dropdown and click Ok.

 Now you need to inform ZAP whether the application is logged in or out.
 The Bodgeit application includes the logout URL `<a href="logout.jsp">Logout</a>` as the successful response.
 You can view this by navigating to the response tab of the login request.
 Highlight the text and right click and select the `Flag as Context -> Default Context, Loggedin Indicator` option.
 This will autofill the regex needed for the login indicator.
 The following image shows the completed set up for the authentication tab of the context menu.

 ![auth](../images/auth_bodgeit_form_settings.png)